 The body is insanely good at adapting to the stress applied to it.
-If we perform the same activity over and over without applying more resistance or increasing the intensity of that activity, we will start losing muscle and overall fitness.
+If we perform the same activity over and over without changing anything, we will start losing muscle and overall fitness.

-When you’re building muscle, you’re also building strong bones so you can freely move about without worrying about fracturing a bone!
+When you’re building muscle, you’re also building strong bones.
+This will allow us to freely move about without worrying about fracturing a bone!

-Besides strength training, try incorporating simple habits like, putting your shoes on or taking your shoes off while standing instead of sitting or putting your carry-on luggage in the overhead bin.
+Besides strength training, try incorporating simple habits like, putting your shoes on or taking your shoes off while standing instead of sitting.
 Sometimes you don’t realize that you’ve lost some of your balance or strength until you change an aspect of your routine.